 Learn More About Capture

 The above are just a few things to keep in mind as you start a legacy paper file scanning project.
-To learn more about capture and considerations for imaging and digitization of paper, download the free ARMA/Access white paper, Effective Capture: The Foundation of Information Governance and Digital Transformation, or view the ARMA/Access webinar “Information Governance and Digital Transformation Must Begin with a New Understanding of Capture.”
+To learn more about planning and executing a digital transformation to support remote processes, watch this ARMA/Access webinar recording, Capture and Digital Transformation in a Work from Anywhere Environment.